 Times for the dolphin experiences depend on if and when the dolphins visit the beach.
 While they are only offered fish during their first three visits between 7:45 am and 12 noon, they often visit the beach outside these times.

-Only a select group of five mature females are offered fish.
+Only a select group of mature females are offered fish.
 If they visit more than three times or after 12 noon they will not be fed.
 It is best to arrive early as dolphin experiences may finish well before noon.
 Although rare, there are days when the dolphins do not visit the beach.

 To enjoy the Monkey Mia dolphin experience:

 - Please meet the rangers on the boardwalk for a briefing at 7:45am.

 - Remain on the boardwalk until rangers invite you onto the beach.

 - If you are chosen to feed a dolphin, please do not touch the dolphin.

 - For the well-being of the dolphins, please follow instructions at all times.

 If there is an elevated risk to the welfare of the dolphins at any time, for example when newborn calves are present, then dolphin feeding may be restricted to Parks and Wildlife Service staff and volunteers.
 We appreciate your understanding during these circumstances.